$0 Idaho IEP Meeting Prep Checklist

 The SLD Rule Change: What It Means for Idaho Families

 Idaho made a significant change to specific learning disability (SLD) eligibility criteria for the 2024-2025 school year.
 Previously, many Idaho districts relied primarily on the "severe discrepancy" model — demonstrating a large gap between a child's IQ score and academic achievement scores.
-Idaho eliminated this approach as the primary method.
+Idaho prohibits using this approach as the sole basis for identification.

-• A pattern of strengths and weaknesses (PSW) approach examining cognitive processing alongside academic performance
+• A research-based pattern of strengths and weaknesses (PSW) approach examining cognitive processing alongside academic performance

 The practical impact: children who previously failed to qualify under a discrepancy model — because their IQ scores were too low, their academic scores too variable, or the gap wasn't large enough numerically — may now qualify under a pattern of strengths and weaknesses analysis.
 Conversely, a child with high cognitive ability and below-average but not dramatically discrepant academic scores may now be more straightforwardly identifiable.